Plastiq HackDay 2021

 This really made me realize that (a) we had never formalized this practice and (b) this practice is a part of our team culture and something we should solidify and share with the world.
 So I decided to spend an hour of my time that evening to write-up a page on our internal Wiki to formalize the practice.
 After a few iterations with members of the Engineering team, we finally centered on a rule definition that we voted on (that’s what we to for major team-impacting process changes):

 “…If an engineer (Software Engineer/QA Automation Engineer/robot/other) breaks a Product build on our formal build system and the break is not resolved within 1 hour, said engineer MUST provide a minimum of a dozen donuts at the next scheduled Engineering Team Check-in at 10am PT.
 Providing Vegan and Gluten free donuts is optional, providing a variety of donut types is strongly recommended…”

 This exercise reminded me of why I love working at a startup.
 At large companies, when you join the culture is set for you, and you need to adapt to fit (and if you are lucky to have a position of significant authority you may be able to subtly steer the culture a few degrees over time).
 At a startup company, every engineer we hire is a cultural addition that adds their own unique style and perspective to our team (we love bringing new people with new ideas to our team – come join us!)

 At Plastiq we hold a regular “Plastiq Engineering Open House” event, where we welcome Engineers from all backgrounds to come and visit our offices, meet some of the team and talk tech over some beer/wine/pizza.
-If you’d like to come along, just reach out to Viktoria and she will add you to the invite list for our next open house.
+If you’d like to come along, just reach out to our recruiting team and they will add you to the invite list for our next open house.